Using the Mako Server

 This function returns jobs [, domain [,error]

 • Number jobs - The number of active certificate renewal jobs.
-This number would normally be zero.
+This number is normally zero.

 • String domain - The last domain renewed since server start.
 This value is nil if no domain has been renewed.